By default, layers in Storyboard Pro are static, but they can be animated.

 A layer is animated by setting it in different positions, angles or sizes at two different frames in the timeline, then letting Storyboard Pro calculate the position, angle and size of the layer for each frame between those two frames.
 The frames at the beginning and end of an animation are referred to as keyframes.

-You can animate a layer by enabling animation on it, which will create a keyframe for it in its current position, at the current frame.
+You can animate a layer or multiple layers by enabling animation on it, which will create a keyframe for it in its current position, at the current frame.
 From there, you can just go to another frame and change its position, which will automatically create another keyframe at the current frame.
 At this point, the layer is already animated from its original position to the position you just moved it to.

 - In the Timeline view, select the panel with the layer you want to animate.